Pages

 Since then many prominent people, including many actors from the Harry Potter films, and several large fan groups, have made statements either in opposition to Rowling's position, or in support of trans people.
 These are people who owe their own success and fame (and wealth) to Rowling's work, so for them to come out so publicly in opposition to her views is not trivial.

 I don't need to spell out all the ructions blow by blow.
-There's a lot of detail on the Wikipedia page, and also excellent summary articles on Glamour.com and The Scotsman which goes into much more depth.
+There's a lot of detail on the Wikipedia page, and also excellent summary articles on Glamour.com and The Scotsman which go into much more depth.

 "I don't believe it's hateful to say so"

 While all this was unfolding, I wasn't too troubled.
-I admit, as a fan of both her stories and the woman herself, I was disappointed to hear her make these statements, but I wasn't angry or hurt. it's worth picking them apart a little.
+I admit, as a fan of both her stories and the woman herself, I was disappointed to hear her make these statements, but I wasn't angry or hurt.
+It's worth picking them apart a little.
 First, what she was saying was clinging to the old idea that biological sex denotes gender and that this situation is immutable.
 Some of the tweets she received, as quoted in The Scotsman, point out that there are plenty of women who don't menstruate.

 Tweeter: I, a 37 year old woman with a uterus, have not menstruated in a decade.
 Women are not defined by their periods.